tjebo/eye/cran-comments.md

 - update description file with updated versions of dependencies
 - simplified pivoting in myop using the pivot_longer regex feature
 - removed ..._chr arguments from getElem_... functions (redundant)
+- simplified getElem... functions because they were anyways only used for vectors

 Details:
 - update citation file